Pseudopanax arboreus

 Fruiting: Spring - Summer [August - February]

-My Lists: Low Flammability Plants, Rongoa, Winter Pollen
+My Lists: Rongoa, Winter Pollen